buzzware/cascade/api_docs/using_cascade/in_depth/freshness_and_fallback.md

 the present time should use NowMs.
 This time is a 64 bit long in milliseconds since 1/1/1970 00:00:00 UTC (it is too big for 32 bits) This time actually comes from the provided ICascadeOrigin implementation NowMs property.
-In production it would probably be calculated from DateTime.Now.
+In production it would normally be calculated from the current UTC time eg. `DateTimeOffset.UtcNow.ToUnixTimeMilliseconds()`.
 In testing it can be a simple writable long property.
 This means that Cascade's concept of time can be controlled in unit tests.

 ## What is Freshness?